Louisville, Kentucky: 21st century

 Since the late 1990s, Downtown has experienced significant residential, tourist and retail growth.
 Major new sports complexes built include KFC Yum!
 Center (2010), Louisville Slugger Field (2000), and Lynn Family Stadium (2020).
 Further, the downtown area has seen the conversion of riverfront industrial sites into Waterfront Park, openings of varied museums (see Museums, galleries and interpretive centers below), and the refurbishing of the former Galleria into the entertainment complex Fourth Street Live!, which opened in 2004.

 On March 13, 2020, four plainclothed officers from Louisville Metro Police Department executed a "no-knock" search warrant which led to the killing of Breonna Taylor, a 26-year-old African-American woman.
 For months afterward, Taylor's family, members of the local community, and people around the world protested to demand that officers involved in the shooting be fired and criminally charged.
 These protests and demonstrations coincided and intertwined with the international George Floyd protests, as well as the Black Lives Matter movement and a broader movement of racial unrest.
 As a result of the incident, the police chief was fired and four officers received federal charges, but no significant systemic changes were made.

 On April 10, 2023, a mass shooting occurred at the Old National Bank, killing five people, and injuring nine others.
 The suspect, who was a bank employee and who officials said was livestreaming the rampage, was killed by the police after exchanging fire with them.

 On November 4, 2025, a McDonnell Douglas MD-11 cargo plane operating as UPS Airlines Flight 2976 crashed shortly after takeoff from Louisville Muhammad Ali International Airport, killing 14 people, injuring 15, and igniting a large fire.
 Several buildings near the airport, including a petroleum recycling center, were struck or set on fire.
 The cause of the crash is under investigation.

+Firsts

+The five-year Southern Exposition in Louisville, the second-largest American exhibition to date in 1883, had the largest to-date installation of light bulbs by their recent inventor and then-former resident Thomas Edison.
+Louisville also established the first free public library in the US to be staffed by and provide services exclusively for African Americans in 1905.

+Medical advances in Louisville include the first human hand transplant in the US in 1999 and the first self-contained artificial heart transplant in 2001.